The department offers support services for student health and wellbeing.

 District community education counsellors advocate on behalf of students where a community education counsellor is not available.
 Parents can contact the school or local district office for further information.

 The Department of Education and Training is committed to supporting young people to engage in education or training in order to enhance opportunities for further education and sustainable employment.

-The Youth Support Coordinator Initiative (YSCI) targets young people in Years 10 to 12 who are at risk of disengaging, or have already disengaged from education, to support retention and attainment in education and training.
+The Youth Support Coordinator Initiative (YSCI) is focused on supporting retention and attainment of young people in Years 10 to 12 who have disengaged, or who are at risk of disengaging from education.
 The initiative enhances opportunities for further education and sustainable future employment.